 Next stop: cognitive automation, which promises to automate key business processes that rely on “dark” data.

-What is dark data?
-Until now, RPA has focused on processes that are predictable, repeatable, and which rely on visible—and easy-to-extract—structured data sources such as databases or spreadsheets.
+Until now, RPA has focused on processes that are predictable, repeatable, and which rely on visible — and easy-to-extract — structured data sources such as databases or spreadsheets.

-Instead, human knowledge workers—who are capable of so much more—are forced to spend their valuable time extracting key information from semi-structured and unstructured data files.
-(See the figure below.)
+Instead, human knowledge workers — who are capable of so much more — are forced to spend their valuable time extracting key information from semi-structured and unstructured data files.

-Cognitive automation is the answer.
-By adding structure to unstructured content, cognitive RPA helps you automate invoice, purchase-order, and mortgage application processing—all of which rely on the dark data stored in documents, images, emails, and more.
+By adding structure to unstructured content, cognitive RPA helps you intelligently automate invoice, purchase-order, and mortgage application processing — all of which rely on the dark data stored in documents, images, emails, and more.